Foreign Ownership of Real Estate in Mexico

 The Mexican Land Lease

 You may hear talk of a 99 year land lease.
 A land lease for more than 10 years is not legal in Mexico, nor is the 10 + 10 + 10 year arrangement.

 Caution: If you walk into a 10 + 10 + 10 agreement with a Mexican landowner, be on guard.
 If at the end of the first 10 years, he decides he does not feel like recognizing that second 10-year lease you thought you had, he doesn’t have to.
 You have no legal recourse, because you entered into an agreement which was designed to circumvent Mexican Law – giving you no legal status to use the Mexican Court System.

 If you lease land, make it for 9 years and 11 months to stay within the lease land laws.
 It is possible and perfectly legal for the Mexican land owner to give you a new 9 year 11 month lease at the end of your first 9 year 11 months and so on – but you have no guarantees that the owner will do so.
 Make sure that worst case scenario, you are willing to walk away at the end of the first 9 years.

 There you have it – 3 ways to buy property in Mexico.
-If you have any experiences in Mexican real estate that you would like to share, please contact us so we can all learn more about the process.
+If you have any experiences with Mexico real estate that you would like to share, please contact us so we can all learn more about the process.

-And if you are interested in buying property in Mexico please contact our main real estate agent in Mexico.
+And if you are interested in buying property in Mexico please contact our main real estate agents in Mexico.

 Also visit our Mexico Country Portal – for more information: